bjmeryem/.dotfiles/README.md

 > This includes aliases to setup Oh-My-Zsh, 42 Cformatter, Move_to_goinfre... etc.\
 > If you're good at shell config, you can read the files and explore things\
 > Otherwise, please Don't be shy to [reach out to me](https://wa.me/212641134341) for help\
+> Please don't share it widely.
+Only share it with someone you can help set everything up\
 > Good luck!